jmrosen155/jmrosen155.github.io/projects.md

 permalink: /projects/
 ---

-I have worked on a number of assignments and projects throughtout my time at Columbia.
+I have worked on a number of assignments and projects throughout my time at Columbia.
 Some of the major ones are listed below.

 ##Group Project Work